-- "The Name" also pulls a vehicular equivalent of the "door opens the wrong way" version: police set up a barricade of cars and a spike strip for a car reported as stolen, but the vehicle's path went along the front of the barricade instead of through it, so said cars drove right past while the cops tore their own tires following.
+- "The Name" also pulls a vehicular equivalent of the "door opens the wrong way" version: police set up a barricade of cars and a spike strip for a car reported as stolen, but the vehicle's path went along the front of the barricade instead of through it, so said car drove right past and the cops tore their own tires following.

 - In Happy Tree Friends, Sniffles is chased into a museum by an ever-growing crack because he stole a cursed idol.
 He uses various ancient artifacts from around the museum to block the door but the crack goes under the door and the artifacts fall into the crack.